scrtlabs/SecretNetwork/docs/validator-testnet.md

 engcli keys show <key-alias> -a
 ```

-### 16. Request tokens be sent to the address displayed above.
+### 16. Request tokens to be sent to the address displayed above.

 ### 17. Check that you have the requested tokens: